Tuesday Tips: Columbia MBA Essay Tips for 2024-2025

 Columbia MBA Essay 2

-This behavioral interview question focuses on diversity, equity, and inclusion for the topic.
+This behavioral interview question has two options, but each focuses on how you enhanced a community.
 Keep in mind that Columbia is also looking to understand your ability to fit in with the community and contribute.

 As one of SBC’s Columbia insider consultants explains, “Columbia wants to know what the applicant is going to give back to the CBS community-they want people that will give as much as they will take away.”

-For this essay, choose an example around one of the skills described.
+For this essay, either choose an example around one of the five inclusive leadership skills described or think of an example that shows how you enhance a community.
 Behavioral essay questions can be approached with the STAR method.
-First, explain the Situation.
-Second, the Task that needed to be achieved for success in this situation.
-Third, the Action you took in this story.
-And finally, the Result of your actions.
+First, explain the Situation and then discuss the Task needed to achieve success in this situation.
+Third, describe the Action you took in this story.
+And finally, what was the Result of your actions?
 Each step should be specific and clear.

 Columbia MBA Essay 3